Lall-091/sql-docs/docs/sql-server/ai-artificial-intelligence-intelligent-applications.md

 ## Azure OpenAI

 Embedding is the process of representing the real world as data.
 Text, images, or sounds can be converted into embeddings.
 Azure OpenAI models are able to transform real-world information into embeddings.
-The models are available as REST endpoints and thus can easily be consumed from the SQL Database Engine using the [sp_invoke_external_rest_endpoint](../relational-databases/system-stored-procedures/sp-invoke-external-rest-endpoint-transact-sql.md) system stored procedure, available starting in SQL Server 2025 (preview) and Azure SQL Managed Instance configured with the [Always-up-to-date update policy](https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/update-policy#always-up-to-date-update-policy):
+The models are available as REST endpoints and thus can easily be consumed from the SQL Database Engine using the [sp_invoke_external_rest_endpoint](../relational-databases/system-stored-procedures/sp-invoke-external-rest-endpoint-transact-sql.md) system stored procedure, available starting in [!INCLUDE [sssql25-md](../includes/sssql25-md.md)] and Azure SQL Managed Instance configured with the [Always-up-to-date update policy](/azure/azure-sql/managed-instance/update-policy#always-up-to-date-update-policy):

 ```sql
 DECLARE @retval INT, @response NVARCHAR(MAX);